 How to Acknowledge the Metabolomics Laboratory

-When using these data in seminars, papers, or grants, please acknowledge the Metabolomics Laboratory using the text below.
+When using these data in seminars, papers, or grants, please acknowledge the Metabolomics Laboratory (RRID: SCR_017935) using the text below.
 If your project was part of a collaboration or you feel that our work constitutes authorship, please contact us for relevant authorship information before submitting your manuscripts.
 High-resolution figures, methods write-ups, raw data, and other items are generally available upon request.

 In papers or grants, please use the following text:

 “We acknowledge NYU Langone Health’s Metabolomics Laboratory for its help in acquiring and analyzing the data presented.”

 In seminars, please include the text, “Data provided by NYU Langone Health’s Metabolomics Laboratory.”